 KOHO automatically, virtually, moves your daily Goal contribution (for example, $2) from your Spendable to your Goal Savings.
 You can cash out your Goal Savings whenever you want or need.

 A few key terms to know first →

 Total: The real money that you have put into your KOHO account.

 Spendable: The suggested amount you have to spend without dipping into your Goal Savings.

-Step 1: Go to the Savings tab > Create a Goal
+Step 1: Go to the Save tab > + ( to create the Goal)

 Step 2: Name your Goal

 Step 3: Enter the amount you want to save

 Step 4: Pick the date you need the money by

 Step 5: Add funds to your Goal (optional)